Web Design 2000-2018

 From the beginning of 2003 to 2004, many popular social networks appeared, including Facebook, LinkedIn, and MySpace.
 Pages with integrated flash animations were at their peak.
 Web designers focused on website readability and convenient navigation, whereas visual elements, style, color and font combinations got little attention.

-In 2004-2005, many users bought monitors with high resolution (1024х768).
+In 2004-2005, many users bought high-resolution monitors (1024х768).
 For the first time, they got access to computers with 17 million colors.
 This marked the beginning of visual or picture design.
-The appearance of Youtube in 2005 nudges designers to use videos as a mean of content presentation.
+The appearance of Youtube in 2005 nudged designers to use videos as a means of content presentation.

 2006-2008: The start of skeuomorphism and mobile design